 We have shared all key materials on the Open Science Framework at https://osf.io/z47qs/.
 The existing data used for training and in the pilot study has been openly shared, we link to the original sources.
-Anonymized data for the validation study have also been shared on OSF.
+We will also openly share our collected data.